-- It’s super easy to do as a novice: This means that you’ll save money on installation.
+- It’s super easy to do as a novice: You’ll save money on installation.
+Yay!

-- There’s a limit to the distance that bamboo flooring installed using this method can reach: This means that if you have a bigger room to cover, you won’t be able to use the floating installation method unless you can install a transition molding to break up the long runs.
-The recommended maximum runs for an engineered bamboo floor laid in a basement are 25 feet across the widths of the planks and 45 feet down the lengths of the planks.
+- There’s a limit to the distance that installed bamboo flooring can reach using this method: If you have a bigger room to cover, you won’t be able to use the floating installation method unless you can install a transition molding to break up the long runs.
+The recommended maximum runs for an engineered bamboo floor laid in a basement are 25 feet across the planks’ widths and 45 feet down the planks’ lengths.

 What you need to do before installing bamboo flooring

-When purchasing bamboo flooring, as with any big purchase for your home, there are some things that you’ll need to do to ensure that the product you’re buying is the right one for you.
-This ensures that you don’t end up with a big bill and a wasted product.
+When purchasing bamboo flooring, as with any big purchase for your home, there are some things that you’ll need to do to be sure the product you’re buying is the right one for you.
+This ensures you don’t end up with a big bill and a wasted product.

 What should you do?

-1. Test your basement floor for moisture levels
+1. If gluing down, test your basement floor for moisture levels

-The first thing you should do before installing bamboo (or any hardwood) floors in your basement is check the current moisture levels over a period of 72 hours.
-This will help you determine if you need do anything (i.e. putting in place a vapor barrier) before installing your beautiful bamboo floors on top of concrete.
+The first thing you should do before installing bamboo (or any hardwood) floors in your basement is to check the current moisture levels over a period of 72 hours.
+This will help you determine if you need to do anything (i.e., putting in place a vapor barrier) before installing your beautiful bamboo floors on top of concrete.

 2. Acclimate your bamboo floor to the room

-Once you’ve done the moisture test, you’ll have found out how long you need to acclimatize the bamboo flooring to the basement before installation.
+Once you’ve done the moisture test, you should already have read the instructions manual about how long you need to acclimatize the bamboo flooring to the basement before installation.

-It’s a crucial process that you shouldn’t skip, because it will help to ensure that the bamboo floors won’t buckle or bow due to humidity in the years to come.
+It’s a crucial process that you shouldn’t skip because it will help to make sure that your bamboo floors won’t buckle or bow due to humidity in the years to come.

 The method is simple.
-All you do is clear and clean the basement ready for installation, close all outside windows and doors, and unwrap the planks from their plastic wrapping.
+All you do is clean the basement in preparation for the installation, close all outside windows and doors, and unwrap the planks from their plastic wrap.
 Then leave the planks for the period of time noted in your test results – a minimum of 72 hours – before installing.

-This means that if something goes wrong with the flooring while under warranty, you’ll be able to get your money back or have another floor installed for free, unless you did something to cause the damage.
+This way, if something goes wrong with the flooring while under warranty, you’ll be able to get your money back or have it replaced for free unless you did something to cause the damage.

-Well, hopefully, that answered all of your questions about installing a beautiful bamboo floor in your basement, but if you have any other questions, ask away in the comments and hopefully we can answer them in another blog post soon.
+Well, hopefully, that answered all of your questions about installing a beautiful bamboo floor in your basement.
+But if you have any other questions, ask away in the comments, and hopefully, we can answer them in another blog post soon.
 You can also call 866-710-7070 to speak with one of our flooring professionals at Ambient Bamboo and Eucalyptus Flooring.